-DYNASCAN CORPORATION warrants to the original purchaser that its COBRA Citizens Band Radios, and the component parts thereof, will be free from defects in workmanship and materials for a period of ninety (90) days from the date of purchase.
+DYNASCAN CORPORATION warrants to the original purchaser that its COBRA LTD Citizens Band Radios, and the component parts thereof, will be free from defects in work-manship and materials for a period of one year from the date of purchase.

-DYNASCAN will, without charge, repair or replace, at its option, defective radios or component parts upon delivery to an authorized COBRA service contractor or the factory service department, accompanied by proof of the date of purchase in the form of a sales receipt.
+DYNASCAN will, without charge, repair or replace at its option, defective radios or component parts upon delivery to an authorized COBRA service contractor or the factory service department, accompanied by proof of the date of purchase in the form of a sales receipt.